dschonholtz/Neuralink/README.md

-# Neuralink Compression: 2.54 with Optimal Huffman Coding, and 2.268 or .6% better than zlib with one hop look up
+# Neuralink Compression:

+## 2.54 with Optimal Huffman Coding,

+## and 2.268 or .6% better than zlib with one hop look up,

+## 10x compression with some GPUs, data and a dream

 This work and readme is based off of my last 48 hours of learning C++ and compression for the first time in 8 years, exploring the data, and my last two years off and on doing seizure prediction with iEEG data at the Northeastern Wireless Networks and Embedded Systems Lab resulting in a couple papers.